Get into the holiday spirit with a visit to 19 free light displays near Vancouver.

 Experience the Labyrinth of Light on the darkest night of the year.
 A self-guided ceremony with over 600 pure beeswax candles.
 The ritual is intended to help release old attachments and envision new possibilities.

-6. Christmas at Canada Place – December 1 – January 2, 2024
+6. Christmas at Canada Place – Sadly not available this year

-7. Hyatt Gingerbread Lane – December 1-29, 2023
+7. Hyatt Gingerbread Lane – November 27-December 28, 2025

-This wonderful holiday tradition is back!
-It is not a light display but come down to the Hyatt Regency in downtown Vancouver to see the wonderful gingerbread creations.
-The aroma of gingerbread fills the lobby of the hotel.
-You won’t be disappointed.
+This wonderful holiday tradition celebrates 33 years!
+Come to the Hyatt Regency in downtown Vancouver and see around 33 wonderful gingerbread creations made by talented professionals, amateurs and secondary schools.
+The aroma of gingerbread fills the hotel lobby.

 Gingerbread Lane at the Hyatt Regency Hotel in Vancouver